 To my boys,

 Marry a woman whose first pursuit is Christ.
 After that, she may be hard to please, only if you don't know "the secret".
 What is that?
 I'm glad you asked.
-The secret to pleasing you wife is to make her feel safe and treasured.
-You may have to move out of your comfort zone to so this at times.
+The secret to pleasing your wife is to make her feel safe and treasured.
+You may have to move out of your comfort zone to do this at times.
 She won't always readily translate the oil change to love, though it means that.
 But let me give you a "secret question" a question you need to ask her often.
 It's not just the asking though.
-Be sure to focus your eyes on hers, maybe even touch her shoulder or face, and then ask:"what's on your mind these days?
-And then be ready to listen..She will perceive this as your protection over the matters of her heart.
+Be sure to focus your eyes on hers, maybe even touch her shoulder or face, and then ask: "What's on your mind these days?
+And then be ready to listen.
+She will perceive this as your protection over the matters of her heart.
 Tenderness, listening, protection.
 That's what she wants.

 To you all:

-If you find your self "not happy", having lost attraction, disinterested, etc. you are not permitted to think about divorce.
+If you find yourself "not happy", having lost attraction, disinterested, etc. you are not permitted to think about divorce.
 If you find yourselves arguing more and more, don't think about it for a minute that "the children will be better out of this" because they won't.

 The vows you took on your wedding day were not suggestions.
-They were covenant vows, before a Holy God, family and friends, to stay with this person the rest of your life, even if you don't like it.
+They were covenant vows, before a Holy God, family, and friends, to stay with this person the rest of your life, even if you don't like it.
 You swore a solemn oath and if you can't live up to it, don't get married.
 Decide up front that your marriage is irrevocable.
 There is far more motivation for getting along if your "marriage house" has no door.

 Do not share intimate thoughts or feelings with anyone of the opposite sex.
-Do not find your self alone for any length of time with such either.
+Do not find yourself alone for any length of time with such either.

 Guard your marriage as fiercely as you would guard your own life.
-Treat you spouse as an extension of of your flesh, just as God sees you.
-Treat you spouse like other family members.
-You know "you gotta love 'em, they're the only family you got"
+Treat your spouse as an extension of your flesh, just as God sees you.
+Treat your spouse like other family members.
+You know "You gotta love 'em, they're the only family you got"

 I want you to be happy, I surely do.
 But I will pray for you to be holy."